-What brought you to be an advocate for the AHA?
+What brought you to be an advocate for the American Heart Association?

 What issues or policies are you most passionate about and why?

-What is your favorite advocacy memory or experience s far and what made it great?
+What is your favorite advocacy memory or experience so far and what made it great?

 What is your favorite way to be active?